 Shortest Path is an interactive light installation visualizing the shortest path between two nodes.
-The project investigates the notion that technology might be designed with the intention of bringing people closer to one another.
+The project investigates the notion that technology could be designed with the intention of bringing people closer to one another.
 This is achieved by having a system of nodes that work individually but only reveal their full functionally when interacted with by two or more people simultaneously.
 In addition, the project serves as a visual representation of DTU Skylab's role as an intermediate actor between industry and academia.

-The project was exhibited DTU Skylab 2018
+The project was exhibited DTU Skylab spring 2018

 Well, this project was developed as the culmination of a 4 month artist in residence program at DTU Skylab.
 Since DTU has never had an artist in residence before this has been quite a pioneering period in which both me as an artist and the institution had to define what it meant to be artist in residence at the Technical University of Denmark.

 The challenge was to make a piece of art that both Skylab and I agreed would represent their institution as well as be visually appealing.
 Essentially, Skylab is an university/industry funded innovation hub in which you as a entrepreneur, ressourcer or student can get advice regardig legal, financial or manufacturing related questions.
 Skylab even offers access to a fully staffed metal and wood workshop in which you can came and get your prototypes made.
 Having a fully staffed workshop doesn't come cheap, however, Skylab choose to prioritise this because they see themselves as a place of physical innovation.
 Therefore, I know that for my project to encapsulate the culture of Skylab it had to have a physical dimension.